 PK: Most managers in our industry have been given the title manager but have never been qualified to manage another individual.
 This is why this program is so great.
 It teaches the baseline skills and tools all leaders need.
 We now have a better informed and united front of leaders.
 We’re excited to continue partnering with People Spark Consulting by bringing our next level of managers through the Ignite to Transform program.

 Get your business on track for success in 2022 by signing up for the next Ignite to Transform cohort.
-The 8-week program, which kicks off January 20th, teaches leaders to give effective feedback, manage and encourage strong performance, and engage and retain high-performing employees.
+The 8-week program teaches leaders to give effective feedback, manage and encourage strong performance, and engage and retain high-performing employees.
 Watch this video and book a free informational call to find out more.